michaelthielemans/ProjectHosting/design/TechnologyConsiderations.md

 De school stelt ons on-premise server infrastructuur ter beschikking.

 # Hypervisor:
-- VMWare met vSphere
+👍 VMWare met vSphere
-- XCP-NG Is een opensource project
+👎 XCP-NG Is een opensource project

 ## Which operating system we will use?
 - Debian gebaseerde distributie
-  Het team heeft het meest ervaring met debian distributies
+👍 We went for UBUNTU -> happy with it, its not an exotic distro so easy to find documentation = important

 ## kubernetes deployment method?
-- kubeAdm
+👍 kubeAdm
   Dit is de meest compacte en toch simpele manier om een cluster op te bouwen.
 Weinig extra complexiteit of 'overhead'

 ## Storage for the cluster: